quantmind/agile/docs/ansible.md

 # Ansible roles

-This library ships several ansible roles for deployment of python applications.
+This library ships several ansible roles for deployment of python applications from github repositories.
 To use these roles, add the ``git-agile/ansible/roles`` path to the ``roles_path`` in the ``ansible.cfg`` file.
 ```
 [defaults]
 roles_path  = ../../git-agile/ansible/roles
 ```
+## Common Role

+This role is required by all roles inlcluded in this library.

+It defines a series of variables shared across roles and nothing else.

+#### python_version

+The version of python to use for serving applications

+**default**: 3.5.1

 ## Pyserver Role

 Install packages needed to build python using [pyenv](https://github.com/yyuu/pyenv).